 Contact dermatitis is a severe skin rash that occurs when something in your environment irritates your skin, making it red and itchy.
 Although it is not contagious, this rash can make you very uncomfortable and can also lead to complications such as bacterial infections at the site of your scratching.
 In fact, businesses together lose an estimated $1 billion every year due to medical costs, lost productivity, and worker’s compensation benefits for contact dermatitis.

 If you now suffer from contact dermatitis due to a workplace irritant, you should take time off to allow your skin to recover.
 During this period, you may require temporary disability to replace lost wages.
-To learn more about your financial options, contact an experienced Raleigh occupational disease lawyer from the Law Office of Sam Scudder today at (252) 222-0227.
+To learn more about your financial options, contact an experienced Morehead City occupational disease lawyer from the Law Office of Sam Scudder today at (252) 222-0227.

 Causes of Contact Dermatitis